Steffy29/Ionic2Beers/README.md

 ## Getting Started

-Install [NodeJS](https://nodejs.org/) and then using the node package manager (npm), install ionic.
+Install [NodeJS](https://nodejs.org/) and then using the node package manager (npm), install ionic and cordova.

 ```
-npm install -g ionic
+npm install -g ionic cordova
 ```

 After installing ionic, create a new project called `ionic2-beers`.